One of the most unsettling parts of a divorce is figuring out how both spouses are going to support themselves as single people.

 Spousal support is intended to help you make the transition from married life to single life.
 It's not necessarily meant to be a permanent situation.
 Generally, if you were married less than ten years, you will be entitled to spousal support for up to half of the time you were married.
 So, if you were married six years, you will probably be able to receive spousal support for three years.

 If you were married ten years or more, spousal support doesn't usually have a definite end date.
 This doesn't mean it will last forever, but it does remain ongoing until one spouse doesn't need it anymore or one spouse can't pay it anymore.

 In the years after a divorce, former spouses gain new interests, new employment prospects, and new opportunities.
 If there has been a significant change in life circumstances, then there may also be justification to modify California alimony payments (Link to Spousal Support PA BLOG).
 Your San Francisco spousal support lawyer can assist you in returning to court to modify the alimony schedule.

 At the Law Offices of Paul H. Nathan, we handle many different parts of family law in California: divorce, child custody, child support, and spousal support.
 We would be pleased to speak with you about any of these areas that you may need help with.
-The family court system in San Francisco can get very confusing and there's no reason why you should have to handle these very important personal affairs on your own.
+The family court system in Marin County and San Francisco can get very confusing and there's no reason why you should have to handle these very important personal affairs on your own.